My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 The church and monastery are on the outskirts of the UNESCO World Heritage Site of San Gimignano.

-The city lies 35 miles (56km) southwest of Florence and was an important stop for pilgrims.
+The city lies 35 miles (56km) southwest of Florence and was an essential stop for pilgrims.
 The proximity also makes it an easy day trip from Florence.

-For dessert, cake smothered in lemon cream.
+For dessert, a cake smothered in lemon cream.
 And a cappuccino, because this is Italy.

-The latter had a longer line, and the former was recommended by our guide, Ottavia, so that's where I went.
+The latter had a longer line, and our guide, Ottavia, recommended the former, so that's where I went.

 I can't recall exactly what I ordered, definitely chocolate, and the other flavor was either vanilla or mascarpone.
 Delicious.

 A sign of high-quality gelato is that it melts slowly, even in the sun or warm weather.

 This is good news for those trying to take photos with our phones before we make a mess!